Ancient Olympia

 In the western Peloponnese, in the beautiful valley of the Alfeios river, the most glorious sanctuary of ancient Greece dedicated to the father of the Gods, Zeus, flourished.

 It spreads to the southwestern foothills of the verdant Kronion hill, between the rivers Alfeios and Cladeos, which unite in this area.
 Despite its secluded location near the western coast of the Peloponnese, Olympia was established in the ancient world as the most important religious and sports centre.
-Here, the most important games of ancient Greece took place, the Olympic Games, which were held every four years in honor of Zeus, an institution with panhellenic appeal and glamor from the ancient times up to the present day.
-The beginning of the worships and the mythical competitions that took place in Olympia is lost in the depths of time.
-The local myths about the mighty king of the region, the famous Pelops (from which the Peloponnese is named) and the river God Alfios, reveal the strong bonds of the sanctuary with both the East and the West.
+Here, the most important games of ancient Greece took place, the Olympic Games, which were held every four years in honour of Zeus, an institution with panhellenic appeal and glamour from ancient times up to the present day.
+The beginning of the worship and the mythical competitions that took place in Olympia is lost in the depths of time.
+The local myths about the mighty king of the region, the famous Pelops (from which the Peloponnese is named) and the river God Alfios reveal the strong bonds of the sanctuary with both the East and the West.

-According to the ancient tradition, in the 11th century BC in the wider area of Olympia, the Aetolians, led by Oxylo, who founded the state of Ilida, settled down.
-Towards the end of the Mycenaean era, the oldest primitive sanctuary, probably dedicated to local and panellenic deities, was probably formed.
+According to the ancient tradition, in the 11th century BC, the Aetolians, led by Oxylos, who founded the state of Ilida, settled down in the broader area of Olympia.
+Towards the end of the Mycenaean era, the oldest primitive sanctuary, probably dedicated to local and panhellenic deities, was probably formed.

-In 776 BC. the games were reorganized in honor of Zeus, by Iphitos, the king of Ilida, by Clehosthen of Pisa and Lykourgos of Sparta, who established the holly truce.
+In 776 BC., the games were reorganised in honour of Zeus by Iphitos, the king of Ilida, Clehosthen of Pisa and Lykourgos of Sparta, who established the holly truce.
 Olympia was held every four years and soon acquired a panhellenic character.

 The magnificent temple of Zeus, which housed one of the seven wonders of the ancient world, the golden ivory statue of the father of the Gods, was built at the peak of the golden age of antiquity to be destroyed by two great earthquakes in the sixth century AD. and having endured the destruction that all the sanctuary suffered during the times of Theodosius II.